 Don Patton, of Patton Marine, Miami, Florida, died on February 15, 2018 just a couple months shy of his 89 birthday.
 Patton was recognized as one of the premier marine surveyors in the world.
-In the marine business for 67 years, he had a profound knowledge of power, sail, and commercial vessels.
+In the marine business for 73 years, he had a profound knowledge of power, sail, and commercial vessels.
 His surveying skills and consultation took him around the world from the Americas to Europe, Asia and Down Under.
-His work included just about every major superyacht brand— writing specifications for new builds and refits and doing evaluations and appraisals for insurance companies, banks and philanthropic donations among other tasks.
+His main work revolved around pre-purchase surveys for just about every major superyacht brand— plus writing specifications for new builds and refits and doing evaluations and appraisals for insurance companies, banks and philanthropic donations among other tasks.

-At Marine Salvage company, he ran a crane barge called CT Humble.
+At Marine Salvage company, he ran a crane barge called Humble CT-1.
 In the early '70s, he was a yacht broker for Richard Bertram and Co.
 In the late '70s, he opened his own brokerage firm Worldwide Yacht and Ship.
 Since starting in marine survey in the '80s, Patton had spawned and mentored many top-tier surveyors in the business.

 He will be remembered not only for his professional acumen but also for his engaging personality and irascible wit.
 He never missed a party or a fun yachting event.
 Even in his later years, It was not unusual to run into him at a black tie event in Monaco, a beach barbecue in Newport, RI, on the docks in Fort Lauderdale, or racing in the St Barths Bucket.
-In his later years, he sported a cane with the dash and dignity of Fred Astaire.
+In his later years, following a mishap at Turkish shipyard, he sported a cane with the dash and dignity of Fred Astaire.

-Mr. Patton's memorial service will be at the Coral Reef Yacht Club in Miami on March 5th at 1:00 pm.
+Mr. Patton's memorial service was held at the Coral Reef Yacht Club in Miami on March 5, 2018.
+By all accounts it was a memorable event.